BlueAcornInc/aio-commerce-shipstation/README.md

 These environment variables are crucial for the **operational functioning and security of the Adobe App Builder application itself**.
 They allow the App Builder to connect to your Adobe Commerce instance and perform internal data protection.
 These are **not** the ShipStation-specific settings for your store, which are configured in the Adobe Commerce Admin.

 For **local development**, these are typically set in your `.env` file within your App Builder project.
-For **deployed environments (e.g., via Adobe Exchange Marketplace or CI/CD)**, these variables are configured directly within the Adobe Developer Console UI for your specific App Builder workspace/action, or provided via marketplace prompts during installation.

 - `ENCRYPTION_KEY`
   - **Description:** A 32-byte (64-character hexadecimal string) key used by the App Builder application for internal encryption operations, such as protecting sensitive configuration data retrieved from Adobe Commerce before processing or transmitting to the frontend.